TonybynMp4/y_burgershot/Readme.md

 # A Burgershot job for the Qbox Framework

+Credits to @Zach488 for the images & a few bits of code

 You can add / remove items from the config.lua file.
 Obtaining the ingredients can be done by using an ox_inventory shop, but you can do it however you want (like having a farming company that sells these ingredients to the BurgerShot).